Increase responsibility in yourself or your team

 What is diffusion of responsibility?

-The definition of diffusion of responsibility, according to the APA Dictionary of Psychology, is “the diminished sense of responsibility often experienced by individuals in groups and social collectives.”
+According to the APA Dictionary of Psychology the definition of diffusion of responsibility, is “the diminished sense of responsibility often experienced by individuals in groups and social collectives.”

 Essentially, people feel less responsible for outside situations or events when they are surrounded by others.
 Since there are people around and no designated ‘leader’ of the crowd, there’s an assumption that someone else will take care of the situation and you have no responsibility for what happens or how those circumstances play out.